nickbclifford/PeriodicTable-API/README.md

 	}
 }
 ```

-## Elements
-Now, I know you're saying, *But, Nick, which elements are supported by your wonderful fantastic API?*

-The answer? **Every single element on the Periodic Table!** Pretty cool, right?

 ## Issues?
 Bugs?
 Compliments?
 If you find a bug or issue, please submit an issue here on [GitHub](https://github.com/MiningPotatoes/PeriodicTable-API).